hueitan/javascript-sdk-design/README.md

 ## Include the SDK

-You are suggested to use **Asynchronous Syntax** for your script loaded.
+To include the SDK in user-facing environment, It is a good practice use **Asynchronous Syntax** to load the scripts.

-We want to optimize the user experience on the website as we don't want our SDK library to interfere the main web loaded.
+This helps to optimize the user experience on the website that are using the SDK.
+This approach reduce chances of the SDK library interfering with the hosting website.

 ### Asynchronous Syntax